 The modernization of the People’s Liberation Army Navy (PLAN) has resulted in a growth in fleet size and capabilities.
-Research conducted by RAND suggests that China’s surface fleet in 1996 consisted of 57 destroyers and frigates, but only three of these vessels carried short ranged surface-to-air missiles (SAM), making them virtually “defenseless against modern anti-ship cruise missiles (ASCM).”
+Research conducted by RAND suggests that China’s surface fleet in 1996 consisted of 57 destroyers and frigates, but only three of these vessels carried short-range surface-to-air missiles (SAM), making them virtually “defenseless against modern anti-ship cruise missiles (ASCM).”
 Three quarters of its roughly 80 attack submarines belonged to the Soviet Romeo-class that entered service in the 1950s.

-China is also leading the world in terms of the overall tonnage of ships it has put to sea.
-The collective tonnage of the ships launched by China between 2014-2018 was an impressive 678,000 tons—larger than the aggregate tonnages of the navies of India and France combined.
-Importantly, the PLAN’s total tonnage remains less than half that of the US navy, a gap estimated at roughly three million tons.
-This difference is largely attributed to the US fielding 11 aircraft carriers, each displacing approximately 100,000 tons.
+China is also leading the world in terms of the overall tonnage of new ships being put to sea.
+The collective tonnage of the ships launched by China between 2014 and 2018 was an impressive 678,000 tons—larger than the aggregate tonnages of the navies of France and Spain combined.
+Importantly, the PLAN’s total tonnage remains less than that of the U.S. Navy.
+As of 2018, the gap between the two navies was estimated at roughly three million tons.
+This difference is largely attributed to the United States fielding 11 aircraft carriers, each displacing approximately 100,000 tons.

 Expanding Shipbuilding Capability

 The rapid expansion of the PLAN has been undergirded by China’s growing shipbuilding capability.
-During mid-1990s, favorable market conditions and joint ventures with Japan and South Korea enabled China to upgrade its shipbuilding facilities and operational techniques.
+During the mid-1990s, favorable market conditions and joint ventures with Japan and South Korea enabled China to upgrade its shipbuilding facilities and operational techniques.
 According to the DoD, the modernization and expansion of these shipyards has “increased China’s shipbuilding capacity and capability for all types of military projects, including submarines, surface combatants, naval aviation, and sealift assets.”